nilshellerhoff/scripts/README.md

 Collection of various scripts, mainly linux

 ## yt-stream<span>.py
 Play a Youtube-stream in vlc from commandline.
-Defaults to 1080p60 h264.
+Uses only 1080p60 h264 at the moment.
 This script is useful if you cant use hardware acceleration in the browser, but vlc works with it.
+On my pc CPU usage dropped from ~100% to 20-30%

 Requirements:
 - Python 3